voteagora/agora-next/README.md

 Each folder contains a magical page called `page.jsx` or `page.tsx` this acts as the `index` page for the route.
 So for example `@/app/delegates/page.jsx` is the index page for `https://app.example.com/delegates`

 `@app/lib`
-Helpers and utilities, reserverd word.
+Helpers and utilities, reserved word.

 `@app/layout.tsx`